unocss/unocss/docs/integrations/vite.md

 ### `vue-scoped`

-This mode will inject generated CSS to Vue SFC's `<style scoped>` for isolation.
+This mode will inject generated CSS to Vue SFCs `<style scoped>` for isolation.

 ### `svelte-scoped`